lnihlen/lnihlen.github.io/_posts/2018-10-25-vidya-games.md

 High school had me getting in to PC games, as I started spending a lot of time on the computer, beginning what would become a lifelong trend.
-I also got a job in used computer software store (hah!) which had me exploring things like dearly wishing I had an Amiga 500 and picking up a used copy of Microsoft Macro Assembler.
+I also got a job in a used computer software store (hah!) which had me exploring things like dearly wishing I had an Amiga 500 and picking up a used copy of Microsoft Macro Assembler.
 I skipped Super Nintendo, concentrating my very limited funds on music instruments, marijuana, and food at the [Frontier](https://en.wikipedia.org/wiki/Frontier_Restaurant).
 Thing is, I